Friends of Historic Woolsey

 Historic restoration requires careful planning.
 A great deal goes on behind the scenes, from hiring an architect and contractor to coordinating fundraising.
 We are thrilled to have Greg Jacobs of Landmark Preservation providing expert guidance and careful oversight throughout the project.

 Over the years, it became evident that a new roof was needed, and replacing it was included in our restoration plans for the historic church.
 Mother Nature ultimately decided the timing for us.
-In March 2025, a powerful storm caused additional damage, making the need even more urgent.
-The roof is partially funded by a grant from the 1772 Foundation and the Georgia Trust for Historic Preservation, and we are deeply grateful for their support.
-We are deeply grateful to the Fayette County Development Authority, in partnership with the Town of Woolsey, as well as to our generous friends and supporters, for their steadfast and ongoing support.
+In late 2024 and early 2025, powerful storms caused additional damage, making the need even more urgent.
+The new cedar shake shingle roof is partially funded by a grant from the 1772 Foundation and the Georgia Trust for Historic Preservation, and we are deeply grateful for their support.
+We are profoundly grateful to the Fayette County Development Authority, in partnership with the Town of Woolsey, as well as to our generous friends and supporters, for their steadfast and ongoing support.

 Click the thumbnail images below to view the full-size gallery.